Welcome. Please note: The content of this blog does not necessarily represent the views of any organisations to which I belong.

 I’ve noticed some of these birds are sometimes in my street.
 When nobody’s looking, I’ll chase them on Maisie’s behalf, just so I too can elicit their funny flying noise.

-6 Responses to “Chasing birds”
+6 replies on “Chasing birds”

 In Canberra they are called woodpigeons.
 They’re very cute, and they make a whistling noise when they flap away from ‘predators’.